Mario1412/webSecurity_class/README.md

 2. If the user refreshes the browser when playing the game, you need to restart the server, otherwise the game won't continue.

 ## Homework 2: Cross-site Scripting: Attack and Defense
-The detail instruction can be found in /xss directory.
+The detail instruction can be found in /xss/xss-hw2-instruction.html.
 Please check it